 - Running Christmas Lights (we like to light up our camp/trailer)

-I had no problems with self-inflating mattresses drawing too much current/power for this power system to handle and my Surface Pro was able to charge at 100% efficiency with no complaints of not enough power to charge that I experienced on other power systems.
+I had no problems with self-inflating mattresses drawing too much current/power for this power system to handle.
+My Surface Pro was able to charge at 100% efficiency as well with no complaints of under voltage or slow charge warnings.

 Beyond power for camping, these work great as backup power at home.
 One of the most common reviews is using this for backup power for CPAP machines.